buritos/phantom-state-machine/fp/README.md

 ## Limitations

-- Non-binary transitions are cumbersome to represent.
+- Non-binary transitions are cumbersome to represent in languages without support for union types.

-Currently, best bet for Scala 2 programs is subtyping which can get unwindly pretty fast (see <link to PR>).
+Currently, best bet for Scala 2 programs is subtyping which can get unwindly pretty fast ([see Scala 2 solution](https://github.com/buritos/phantom-state-machine/pull/4/files)).

-In Scala 3, Union types are a more suitable language feature for representing such transitions (see <link to PR>).
+In Scala 3, Union types are a more suitable language feature for representing such transitions ([see Scala 3 solution](https://github.com/buritos/phantom-state-machine/pull/3/files)).

 ---
 ## LICENSE